 What is the Small Circuit and the Grand Circuit and how do they differ?

 The Small Circuit and the Grand Circuit are circular routes that lead through the Angkor Archaeological Park.
 The small circuit starts at the main temple Angkor Wat and the large circuit follows the small one.
 On both circular paths the regular direction is clockwise.
-Here is a map that we developed further in 2012 based on the data from OpenStreetMap.
+Here is a map that we developed based on the data from OpenStreetMap.
 You can also download the map as a PDF file.

 The temples along the Small-Circuit